TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Changes

+v0.4.6

+- Added ability to include `msg.script` and `msg.style` in messages sent to the front-end from Node-RED (over Socket.IO).
+  These must contain valid javascript and CSS respectively in the form of strings or arrays of strings.
+Currently there is minimal validation so some caution should be used.
+I will be adding configuration flags to allow admins to block this.
+- Added new node configuration flags to (dis-)allow scripts or styles to be input via incoming msg's.
+- Added new node configuration flag to easily turn on/off debugging information in the front-end - check the browser developer console for the additional output if turned on.
+You can still override in `index.js` or at the browser developer console by using `uibuilder.debug(true)` etc.

 v0.4.5

 **Note:** The master front-end template files have changed again.
 Specifically, they now use a minimised version of `uibuilderfe.min.js` & that code is better isolated, only the `uibuilder` function is exposed.

 - Minimised and better isolated the front-end code.